Get 80% off your plan for your first 3 months*

 What are fixed assets?

-A fixed asset is something that will help you generate income over more than a year.
+A fixed asset is something your business owns that will help generate income over more than one year.
 Common examples include:

 Methods of calculating depreciation

-Straight line depreciation spreads the cost evenly across the asset's useful life.
-The asset depreciates the same amount every year until it has zero value.
+Straight-line depreciation spreads the cost evenly across the asset's useful life.
+The asset depreciates by the same amount every year until it reaches its salvage value (or $0 if there is no salvage value).

 Units of production depreciation

-Units of production depreciation measures an asset's lifespan by the work it does rather than the time it serves.
-You depreciate these assets based on usage rather than age.
+Units of production depreciation measures an asset's life by the work it does rather than the time it serves.
+You depreciate based on actual usage instead of a calendar schedule.

 This method works well for: